ZenobiaDevelopment/testament-cli/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, we suggest to go to issues tap and
+To report a vulnerability, we suggest to go to issues tap and click new.